-If you have a form containing various images (backgrounds, banners, icons, photos) and those images are displayed when the form is viewed at its non-secure (HTTP://) URL but not at the secure (https://www, https://form) one, or your browser gives a warning about the page containing non-secure elements, the images need to be stored at secure locations (URLs).
+If you have a form containing various images (backgrounds, banners, icons, photos) and those images are displayed when the form is viewed at its non-secure (HTTP) URL but not at the secure (HTTPS) one, or your browser gives a warning about the page containing non-secure elements, the images need to be stored at secure locations (URLs).

 After uploading the images, do the following:

-b.
-Find the entry you just made and view it.
-Expand the view of the uploaded image:
+- Find the entry you just made and view it.
+Expand the view of the uploaded image.

-c.
-Right-click the image and click Copy Image Address:
+- Right-click on the image and select Copy Image Address.

 Do the same for each subsequent image that needs securing.